Native American identity in the United States: Pan-Indianism and pretendians

-In 1911, Arthur C. Parker, Carlos Montezuma, and others founded the Society of American Indians as the first national association founded and run primarily by Native Americans.
-The group campaigned for full citizenship for Indians, and other reforms, goals similar to other groups and fraternal clubs, which led to blurred distinctions between the different groups and their members.
-In 1918, Arapaho Cleaver Warden testified in hearings related to Indian religious ceremonies, "We only ask a fair and impartial trial by reasonable white people, not half-breeds who do not know a bit of their ancestors or kindred.
+In 1911, Arthur C. Parker, Carlos Montezuma, and others founded the Society of American Indians, an early national Native American rights advocacy organization, founded and run primarily by Native Americans.
+The group campaigned for full U.S. citizenship for Indians, and other reforms, goals similar to other groups and fraternal clubs, which led to blurred distinctions between the different groups and their members.
+In 1918, Southern Arapaho Cleaver Warden testified in hearings related to Indian religious ceremonies, "We only ask a fair and impartial trial by reasonable white people, not half-breeds who do not know a bit of their ancestors or kindred.
 A true Indian is one who helps for a race and not that secretary of the Society of American Indians."

 In the 1920s fraternal clubs based on "Indian" themes but open to, founded by, and sometimes solely consisting of, white people were common in New York City.
 Some included Native Americans in their leadership, and were dedicated to civil rights for Native Americans.
 Others were formed by non-Natives and included activities such as Playing Indian and bestowed titles such as "princess" and "chief" to non-Natives, allowing non-Natives to "try on" Indian identities.
 A non-Native woman calling herself "Princess Chinquilla" (who claimed to have been separated from her Cheyenne parents at birth) and her associate Red Fox James (aka Skiuhushu) (Blackfoot) created a fraternal club which they claimed was "founded by white people to help the red race".
 A court case was set to investigate their identities.
 Bureau of Indian Affairs Commissioner, John Collier also formed a similar club.